What is Cash Application and Why Is It Important?

 There are solutions for accounts receivable teams looking to streamline their cash flow.
 But before we can get to the fun stuff, it's worth looking at the nuts and bolts of cash application and payments.

 What is Cash Application?

-Cash application is the process of accurately matching payments from B2B customers to their orders, then processing the payment so the money is available to be spent.
-Originally this process was done by controllers and accountants, very carefully and by hand, ensuring that each B2B transaction is fulfilled accurately and completely.
-However, with the volume and complexity of commercial transactions, a manual method isn’t practical or efficient anymore.
+Cash application is the process of accurately matching payments from B2B customers to their orders or open invoices, then processing the payment so the money is available to be spent.
+Initially, this process was done by controllers and accountants very carefully and by hand, fulfilling each B2B transaction accurately and completely.

 What Makes Cash Application Complex?